-In Archie Mayo’s The Adventures of Marco Polo, a nicely mounted but far from accurate biopic of the noted explorer, Gary Cooper is well cast as the handsome Marco Polo, depicted as first and foremost a ladies man.
+In Archie Mayo’s The Adventures of Marco Polo, a nicely mounted but far from accurate biopic of the noted explorer, Gary Cooper is well cast as the handsome Marco Polo, who’s strangely depicted here as first and foremost a ladies man.

 As scripted by Robert Sherwood, the saga takes a light satirical approach, instead of an epic one, to its subject and his adventures.

-The son of the leading merchant, he’s dispatched alongside with his bookkeeper Binguccio to the luxurious court of Kubblai Khan in Pekin to discover oriental treasures and complete trade agreements, which presumably will bring wealth to the Polo clan.
-After an arduous journey, Marco Polo meets townsman Chen Tsu and learns much of the Chinese ways, especially the making of firecrackers.
+The son of the leading merchant, Polo is dispatched alongside with his bookkeeper Binguccio to the luxurious court of Kubblai Khan in Peking to discover oriental treasures and complete trade agreements, which presumably will bring wealth to the Polo clan.
+After an arduous journey, Polo meets townsman Chen Tsu and learns much of the Chinese ways, especially the making of firecrackers.

 Cast: